Journal

 Professional Costs

-If you’re building a bespoke home, a portion of your overall budget will need to cover hiring professionals like an architect, engineer and a quantity surveyor.
-However, if you choose to build a Coldwells Build Passivhaus, we offer all these services in-house, simplifying the process and potentially saving you time and money.
+If you're building a bespoke home, a portion of your overall budget will need to cover hiring professionals like an architect, planning consultant and quantity surveyor.
+For context, Coldwells Build offers these services in-house as part of our Passivhaus range.

 Accommodation Costs